zynxhealth/z-mon/README.md

 Got a question?
 [Email us](http://www.pacificwebconsulting.com/contact/) or reach out on [LinkedIn](https://www.linkedin.com/in/alombardo/)

 # Introduction
 A Jenkins continuous build/test monitor plugin that creates color-coded dashboards.
+This plugin supports the display of both build pipeline-based jobs as well as traditional Jenkins jobs.

 # Build Project
 1. Pull the latest continuous-monitor source from GitHub to your local machine